One week in Slovenia is ideal for exploring this green and sustainability-focused European destination.

 Try the famous Bled Cream Cake

-The iconic Bled Cream Cake was created in 1953 by confectioner Ištvana Lukačević, whilst working in the Hotel Park.
+The iconic Bled Cream Cake, known locally as “Kremšnita, was created in 1953 by confectioner Ištvana Lukačević whilst he was working in the Hotel Park.

-This perfect square of deliciousness contains puff pastry atop layers of light vanilla cream and custard.
+This perfect square of deliciousness contains puff pastry atop layers of light vanilla cream and custard, with a dusting of powdered sugar

-You can get cream cake in most cafes and restaurants in Bled but probably the best place to eat it is, of course, Hotel Park.
+You can get cream cake in most cafes and restaurants in Bled, but Hotel Park is probably the best place to eat it.

 Where to stay in Lake Bled